 Digital channels, and specifically social media, offers direct, 2-way communication with your supporters.
 Twitter, Facebook and Instagram are all obvious channels through which younger generation communicate (and some of the older!).
 Not only can you send instant communications, but they can respond with feedback and support.

-“Gen Z want to work with charities that are transparent across social, and show the impact of their work while giving supporters flexibility in how they raise money.”
+“Gen Z want to work with charities that are transparent across social and show the impact of their work while giving supporters flexibility in how they raise money.”

-- Create a strategy.
+Create a strategy.

-- Identify your main objective.
+Identify your main objective.

 What do you really want to achieve?
 Where do you think your business model is lacking and holding you back from success?
 Is it brand building?
 Campaign awareness?
 Too many ideas can be unhelpful and can confuse your new strategy before it’s begun.
-Understanding your main objective before you start will help you form a meaningful strategy that can be communicated to all staff and be delivered effectively.
+Understanding your main objective before you start will help you form a meaningful strategy that can be communicated to your staff and be delivered effectively.

-- Write it down!
+Write it down!

 Formulating a written strategy will give you a template from which to work from – and give reference point when the heated conversations of the strategy meeting are long forgotten.
-The ‘We haven’t got time’ excuse will set up your strategy to fail sooner rather than later.
+The ‘we haven’t got time’ excuse will set up your strategy to fail sooner rather than later.
 A written strategy with main objective highlighted can be shortened down to a few punchy catchphrases and mantras – easily understood and repeated by all your team.

-- Control your Digital Marketing output.
+Control your digital marketing output.

-It is very easy to allow your Digital Marketing strategy quickly spiral into a cluster of meaningless chatter and spam across social media feeds.
+It is very easy to allow your digital marketing strategy quickly spiral into a cluster of meaningless chatter and spam across social media feeds.
 Yes, your followers want to hear from you – but only if you’ve got something to say!
 Ignoring this will prove to be counterproductive and will turn off the very audience that you have spent time attempting to engage.…

-If you want to dip your toe into Digital but are not sure where to begin, WebAdept have been producing Digital Marketing Strategies for 20 yrs and have recently worked with Charities such as Paul Sartori and Football Beyond Borders.
+If you want to dip your toe into ‘digital’ but not sure where to begin, then fear not – WebAdept have been producing digital marketing strategies for 20 yrs and have recently worked with charities such as Paul Sartori and Football Beyond Borders.